clarkevansteenderen/KG_watchlist_parallel/README.md

 This collection of R scripts follows the pipeline below:

-* Input a CSV file containing a list of the genus and species names of invasive organisms of interest (e.g. from the Global Register of Introduced and Invasive Species [GRIIS](https://griis.org/) database)
+* Input a CSV file containing a list of the genus and species names of invasive organisms of interest (e.g. from the Global Register of Introduced and Invasive Species [GRIIS](https://griis.org/) database.
+The list can be downloaded [here](https://zenodo.org/records/6348164)
 * Input the name of a country that is under potential threat from these species (focal country)
 * Remove (1) all taxa already recorded in the focal country, and (2) endemic species (if available) from the list
 * Input a list of the Köppen-Geiger zones present in the focal country